microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 # What The Hack - Dapr

 ## Introduction
-This repository contains several hands-on assignments that will introduce you to [Dapr](https://dapr.io/).
+This repository contains several hands-on challenges that will introduce you to [Dapr](https://dapr.io/).
 You will start with a simple ASP.NET Core application that is composed of several microservices.
-In each assignment, you'll enhance the the application by adding Dapr building blocks and components.
+In each challenge, you'll enhance the the application by adding Dapr building blocks and components.
 At the same time, you'll configure the application to consume Azure-based backing services.
 When complete, you'll have implemented the following Dapr building blocks:

 - Service invocation
 - State-management